test-denar/happy-sunflower/content/pages/index.md

   - type: hero_section
     section_id: hero
     title: This!!!
-    content: >-
+    content: |
       We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
-[Let's talk](/contact/).
+We work closely with you...
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles